 Chris Tomlin recorded the song Amazing Grace, using the traditional melody and words, but also adding a segment that makes this song so powerful.

 “My chains are gone, I’ve been set free.
-My God my Saviour has ramsomed me.
-And like a flood, His mercy reigns, undending love, amazing grace.”
+My God my Saviour has ransomed me.
+And like a flood, His mercy reigns, unending love, amazing grace.”